1 – Planning the project

 1.5 The student planned and organised their time well

 This criterion is about evidencing their plan.
-At Bronze level, we want to see something explicit like a breakdown of timings and dates or a timeline.
+For this criterion we want to see something explicit like a breakdown of timings and dates or a timeline or Gantt chart, depending on the project’s Award level.
 It’s insufficient for students to only state that they planned.

 Note that the plan should cover the whole project, from planning and researching; to gathering data; to analysing results and drawing conclusions; to reflecting and presenting the project.